Skip to content

 L'Isle-Sur-La-Sorgue (2-minute drive, 10-minute bike ride, or 20-minute walk), Vaucluse

-La Bastide de Laurence in the Vaucluse is this list's 8-suite intimate bastide style, 350-year-old country-estate architecture with stone garden access and outdoor ceremony spaces with covered Plan B. Capacity 80 seated suits couples planning 50-80 guest weddings where the immediate family and wedding party occupy the on-site rooms.
-L'Isle-sur-la-Sorgue antique-market access (15 minutes) gives weekend-extension activity without complicated logistics. €13,240 starting price reflects the 350-year architectural depth and intimate-scale Provençal positioning.
-For couples planning a 50-80 guest wedding with strong creative-industry guest profile, the Vaucluse antique-market access provides Friday welcome activities and Monday-morning departure rituals beyond the standard wedding-weekend rhythm.
+La Bastide de Laurence in the Vaucluse is an 8-suite intimate bastide: 350-year-old country-estate architecture with stone garden access and outdoor ceremony spaces backed by a covered Plan B. Seating for 80 suits a 50-80 guest wedding where immediate family and the wedding party take the on-site rooms.
+L'Isle-sur-la-Sorgue antique-market access, 15 minutes away, gives weekend-extension activity without complicated logistics.
+The €13,240 starting price reflects the 350-year architectural depth and intimate Provençal positioning.

 Why We Love It

-8-suite intimate bastide + L'Isle-sur-la-Sorgue antique-market access + 350-year stone architecture.
+An 8-suite intimate bastide with L'Isle-sur-la-Sorgue antique-market access and 350-year stone architecture.

 Max Guests